IDRnD/idvoice-ios-demo/README.md

 iOS IDVoice sample application overview
 ===========================================

-**The application code is compatible with VoiceSDK 2.13 and 2.14.**
+**The application code is compatible with VoiceSDK 3.0.
+See branch '2.14' for VoiceSDK 2.13 and 2.14 support**

 This sample application is intended to demonstrate the VoiceSDK voice verification and anti-spoofing capabilities: